stampit-org/stampit/README.md

 ### stampit.convertConstructor() ###

-Take an old-fashioned JS constructor and return a stampit stamp that you can freely compose with other stamps.
+Take an old-fashioned JS constructor and return a stamp  that you can freely compose with other stamps.
 It is possible to use constructors that take arguments.
-Simply pass the arguments into the returned factory after the properties object:
+Simply pass the arguments into the returned stamp after the properties object:
 `var myInstance = myStamp(props, arg1, arg2);`

 Note that if you use this feature, it is **not safe** to compose